harinik05/harinik05/README.md

 This January, I'll be working on a special AI/ML project along with data engineering skills and pipelines.

-I'm currently **seeking Fall 2024 SWE** internships.
+I'm currently **seeking Summer & Fall 2024 SWE** internships.
 Feel free to contact me for any projects or upcoming positions!

 ## 🎯 Currently...
 - Working towards solving Dynamic Programming and Graphs questions